GapIntelligence/api-auth-sample-ios/README.md

-# Sample RubyMotion iOS app demonstrating authenticating to an API backend
+# RubyMotion iOS app demonstrating authenticating to an API backend

 For a detailed explanation: http://gapintelligence.com/blog/2016/rubymotion-api-authentication